Kasakela chimpanzee community: Figan

 Figan (c.1953 – 1982) was Flo's second son.
 Goodall considered him to be Gombe's most intelligent chimpanzee.
-Although younger than Faben, he was able to dominate his older brother after Faben's arm was paralyzed from polio in 1966.
+Although younger than Faben, he was able to dominate his older brother after Faben's arm was paralysed from polio in 1966.
 With Faben's support, Figan was able to become alpha male in 1972 by defeating the prior alpha Humphrey and an older competitor Evered.
 At this time, Goodall described him as the most powerful alpha male in Gombe’s recorded history.
 After Faben's death in 1975, Figan lost his unquestioned alpha status, in that he could be dominated by a coalition of males, but remained the top-ranked male.
 By 1977, he had regained his alpha status by forging alliances with other males, including his predecessor Humphrey.
 In 1979, he was toppled from his alpha status by 15-year-old Goblin, whom he had previously supported, but regained his alpha status once again by forging alliances with other males.
 Although a powerful male, Figan's ability to make alliances with other males was instrumental to allow him to hold on to his alpha status.
 In 1982, Goblin unseated him again, and Figan disappeared and presumably died a few months later, although when last seen he appeared to be in good health.
 Although Figan was the alpha male for several years, he is not known for certain to have sired any infants, although he is likely the father of a few.